Jabra's Elite Active 65t earphones now come in an Amazon Edition and more color options

-At the same time Jabra announced the Amazon Edition, it also announced 4 new color variants of its Elite 65t and Elite Active 65t.
-The lower-priced Elite 65t will be available in Gold Beige and Copper Black while the Elite Active 65t will be available in new Copper Red and Titanium Black colors.
+Jabra also announced four new color variants of its Elite 65t and Elite Active 65t.
+The lower-priced Elite 65t will be available in gold beige and copper black, while the Elite Active 65t will be available in new copper red and titanium black colors.

 The Elite 65t (read our full review here) carries a list price of $170 (£150 or AU$300) while the Elite Active 65t (read our full review here), which is slightly more durable, costs $190 (£170 or AU$350).